 Hughes said he hopes the county can use the designation to start a seed bank or attract GMO-free organic organizations.

-“We are a unique community that has come together to put this to vote on it,” said Hughes.
-“It’s a really cool designation I wish we could be utilizing more… I wish we could find some economic way to take advantage of this.”
+“It’s a really cool designation I wish we could be utilizing more … I wish we could find some economic way to take advantage of this,” said Hughes.